reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertEquals(OptionalDouble.of(51.72), result);
 }
 ```

 This test demonstrates using `DoubleBinaryOperator` to subtract the area of a circle from a rectangle and to sum values in a `DoubleStream`.
-The results are verified with assertions for both operations, ensuring correct calculations.
+It verifies the results with assertions for both operations, ensuring correct calculations.

 ## Consumers

 **A `Consumer` is a functional interface that represents an operation that accepts a single input argument and returns no result.** It is part of the `java.util.function` package.
-Unlike most other functional interfaces, we use it to perform side-effect operations on an input, such as printing, modifying state, or storing values.
+Unlike most other functional interfaces, we use it to perform side effect operations on an input, such as printing, modifying state, or storing values.

 ### Consumer

 The `Consumer` Represents an operation that accepts a single input argument and returns no result.**

 ```java
 @FunctionalInterface
 public interface Consumer<T> {